You’ve got a client stuck in the same loop. They know what they want to change, but the conversation alone isn’t breaking them out of it.

 3. Gratitude Journal

-Keeping a gratitude journal is one of the simplest yet most effective ways to boost feelings of happiness and contentment.
-It’s especially powerful for clients who are overly future-focused and struggle to stay grounded in the present.
+A gratitude journal is one of the simplest and most effective ways to improve feelings of happiness and contentment.
+It’s especially useful for clients who are overly future-focused and struggle to stay present.

-By recording small daily moments of gratitude, they can shift their perspective and cultivate a greater sense of balance.
+By recording small daily moments of gratitude, clients shift their perspective and build a greater sense of balance over time.
+A consistent 5-minute daily practice tends to outperform occasional longer journaling sessions.

 4. Discovering Your Purpose